-The first step to having a productive gap year is to do research and determine what you want to accomplish during your time off.
+The first step to a productive gap year is to research and determine what you want to accomplish during your time off.
 Do you want to travel?
-Do volunteer work?
-Get inspired by visiting website dedicated to gap years, make a Pinterest board with all the gap year possibilities, or create a list of everything you want to accomplish.
+Would you like to volunteer?
+Get inspired by visiting a website dedicated to gap years, make a Pinterest board with all the gap year possibilities, or create a list of everything you want to accomplish.

-Another great way to plan one is through a gap year travel specialist.
+Another great way to plan is through a gap year travel consultant.
 These specialists can help with planning specifics such as insurance requirements, visa assistance and medical advice.

-While gap years are sometimes seen as a vacation, that doesn’t mean you can’t be honing skills necessary for your potential industry or making money to afford your year abroad.
+While gap years are sometimes seen as a vacation, that doesn’t mean you can’t be honing skills necessary for your potential industry or making money to pay for your year abroad.

-Some travelers teach English, pick up freelance gigs, work at resorts, become camp counselors or even pick fruit to afford a year away from home.
+Some travelers teach English, pick up freelance gigs, work at resorts, become camp counselors or even pick fruit to afford a year away.
 Seek out jobs that will be relevant to the career you want when you land back home.

 For example, if you plan to be a teacher, find a job as a camp counselor, nanny or tutor.
 If you want to be a writer, create a blog with articles, videos and pictures.

-If you do decide to travel, you can learn a new language, and then go out into the real world to put your skills to the test.
-Once you return home, you’ll be more qualified for some jobs solely because you can speak another language.
-Plus, if you speak the local language, you’ll be able to make more connections and better friends.
+If you do decide to travel, you can learn a new language and then go out into the real world to put your skills to the test.
+Once you return home, you’ll be more qualified for some translation jobs solely because you can speak another language.
+Plus, if you speak the local language, you’ll be able to make more connections abroad.

-Know how to market your gap year to potential employers
+6. Know how to market your gap year to potential employers.